curvegrid/go-ethereum-wiki/Passphrase-protected-key-store-spec.md

 **Further notes:**
 * The "Address" field in the JSON is the ethereum address of the key.
-* The **Id** is a UUID Version 4.
+* The **Id** is *OPTIONAL*.
+It is a UUID Version 4.
 It is used to identify a key not using key-derived data such as the ethereum address, for e.g. key file names.